New York/New Jersey home school students!

 Time: Mondays, 1:00 – 3:00pm

-2017 Fall Semester Dates – TBA (Note: These dates cover the NYC class only.
+2017 Fall Semester Dates – May change slightly (Note: These dates cover the NYC class only.
 For New Jersey dates and times, please contact Daniel directly)

 Semester 2 (Spring)